Augustin007/usefulpy/README.md

 3d projection systems

-(This does break about five times a day, still in it's early stages)
+(This does break about five times a day, still in its early stages)

 ![Rotating Cube](https://github.com/Augustin007/Augustin007/raw/main/Cube_rot.gif)